-Unable to follow through, they returned back to the point in time they had left and found themselves back on Space station Nerva, being harrassed by the Cybermen and their Cybermat pets in Revenge Of The Cybermen – 1974.
+Unable to follow through, they returned back to the point in time they had left and found themselves back on Spacestation Nerva, being harrassed by the Cybermen and their Cybermat pets in Revenge of the Cybermen – 1974.

-When the final matchup came, Sutekh was easily a match for Baker’s huge personality and a fitting episode ended with the Doctor travelling to Mars to play the treacherous games of the gods.
+When the final matchup came, Sutekh was easily a match for Baker’s huge personality and a fitting episode ended with the Doctor travelling to Mars, to play the treacherous games of the gods.

-The Hand Of Fear – 1976 marked Sarah Jane’s last story before she left the Doctor.
+The Hand of Fear – 1976 marked Sarah Jane’s last story, before she left the Doctor.
 For a time, the Doctor travelled alone.

 This episode is also notable for the doctor entering a digital world called strangely enough – “the Matrix” to battle an unseen foe, where death inside the computer meant death in the real world also.
 Wachowski’s brothers watching this?

 In 1977, Philip Hinchcliffe was replaced by Graham Williams as producer who had the unenviable task of continuing the run of Baker’s brilliant first two seasons.
-Horror of Fang Rock – 1977 was a relic from the Hinchcliffe era – lonely, claustrophobic – featuring a lonely lighthouse and a shape stealing Rutan, killng the lighthouse crew – one by one.
-Afterwards the tone got lighter, on orders of BBC chief’s; after years of complaints levelled at the show, led by moral crusader – Mary Whitehouse.
+Horror of Fang Rock was a relic from the Hinchcliffe era – lonely, claustrophobic – featuring a lonely lighthouse and a shape stealing Rutan, killng the lighthouse crew – one by one.
+Afterwards the tone got lighter, on orders of BBC chief’s; after years of complaints leveled at the show, led by moral crusader – Mary Whitehouse.